Beachcasting rods | Find the best

 - Type of reel: there are specific rods for multiplier reels, they typically have more frequent and smaller eyelets.

-If you mostly fish sheltered estuaries and or surf beaches for bass and flatfish, an 11ft 2-4oz rod is recommended.
+If you primarily fish sheltered estuaries and or surf beaches for bass and flatfish, an 11ft 2-4oz rod is recommended.
 If you fish rough ground and target big fish like conger and huss, a rod that casts up to 8oz around 11-12ft is ideal.
-If you fish huge estuaries or shallow-water beaches with clean ground, a super long continental rod will allow you to cast much further.
+If you fish huge estuaries or shallow-water beaches with clean ground, a super-long continental rod will allow you to cast much further.
 If you’re looking for an all-round beachcaster, go for something that casts up to 6oz and is about 12ft long.

 Let’s dig some more into each different type of rod.
 Further down the page we’ll get to the best beach casters of each type.